apache/parquet-format/CONTRIBUTING.md

 can guarantee that all readers of the parquet files they produce can read a new feature.

-After changing defaults implementations are encouraged to keep a configuration mechanism to specify a prior format version or turn off specific features.
+After changing defaults, implementations are encouraged to keep a configuration mechanism to specify a prior format version or turn off specific features.
 A recommendation for full deprecation will be made in a future iteration of this document.